2016 Guest Speakers

 Before joining the FAA, Huerta held senior positions at Affiliated Computer Services from 2002 to 2009 rising to the position of president of the Transportation Solutions Group.

-He holds a bachelor's degree in political science from the University of California, Riverside, and a master's in public affairs with a concentration in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University.
+He holds a bachelor's degree in political science from UC Riverside and a master's in public affairs with a concentration in international relations from the Woodrow Wilson School of Public and International Affairs at Princeton University.

 School of Engineering and School of Natural Sciences

 Diosdado P. Banatao – Partner, Tallwood Venture Capital

 Dado Banatao is the managing partner of Tallwood Venture Capital, which invests in semiconductor technology solutions for computing, communication and consumer platforms.

 Prior to forming Tallwood, Banatao was a venture partner at the Mayfield Fund.
 He cofounded three technology startups: S3, Chips & Technologies, and Mostron.
 He also held positions in engineering and management at National Semiconductor, Seeq Technologies, Intersil and Commodore International.

 Banatao pioneered the chip set and graphics acceleration architecture that can be found in every PC today.
 As an engineer, he is credited with developing several key semiconductor technologies and is regarded as a Silicon Valley visionary.